I decided to write the ultimate beginners guide to metal detecting for numerous reasons.

 When you’re just starting out there are always lots of questions you require answers for.

-These are but a few of the questions that I wanted answers for.
+These are but a few of the questions that I wanted answers to.

 Secondly, I want to help you, the beginner to understand the metal detecting world better.
 Both those who haven’t yet started or those who have just begun.